 Coaches also help athletes plan out their race strategy, particularly for longer races when the logistics — considerations like food consumption and resupply, hydration, and utilizing pacers —become more difficult.
 At Herman’s first 100K race, which she ran last year, she ran into problems on the course that left her with wrenching stomach pain.
 She ended up walking through the finish line.

 “It really opened my eyes to how much more planning goes into the bigger distances, and how much more dialed you have to have all your logistics,” she adds.

-She notes that the role of pacers is oftentimes safety-focused—encouraging the racer, but also ensuring the runners stay on course, and are consuming enough food and water to slog through the final miles.
+She adds that the role of pacers is oftentimes safety-focused — encouraging and pushing the racer, absolutely, but also ensuring the runners stay on course, and that they’re consuming enough food and water to slog through to the finish line.

-Key to race strategy—Herman says, is to set, and stick to, a personal time goal in the longer races, because it’s easy to get caught up in chasing other racers.
+Key to race strategy — Herman notes, is to set, and stick to, a personal time goal in the longer races, because it’s incredibly easy to get caught up in chasing other racers.
 “I think that gets people into trouble really early chasing other runners…and these races can be like 20 hours long.”

-As part of both her team and individual coaching duties, she helps her athletes practice the basics involved in logistics, like refueling during races.
+As part of both her team and individual coaching duties, she helps her athletes practice the basics involved with logistics, like refueling during races.

 Hydration is just as important, especially when transitioning to a new climate.
 Herman recalls training in Gunnison when it was -10 degrees, and then traveling to Phoenix where it was 80 degrees to run a race just a handful of days later.
 “That can really flip your stomach, which is what happened to me [during the 100K],” she recalls.